Abhignareddykotha/FUTURE_UX_01/README.md

 ---
 ## Case Study PDF

-You can view the full UX case study here:
+You can view the full UI/UX case study here:

 [View the UX Case Study](casestudy1.pdf)